Best CPA Review Courses & 27 Things To Know (Before You Buy)

 UWorld Roger CPA Review

-UWorld Roger CPA Review isn't as long in the tooth as Becker and Wiley, but the course features Roger Phillipp, one of the best CPA lectures around.
+UWorld Roger CPA Review isn't as long in the tooth as Becker and Wiley (coincidentally, UWorld bought Wiley in 2023, so there's that), but the course features Roger Phillipp, one of the best CPA lectures around.

 UWorld acquired Roger a few years ago and made an already great course even better with the tech upgrades.